Energy use and conservation in schools

 - having a plan to insulate all rooms and double-glaze when you upgrade

 - using blinds to screen out sun in rooms that can overheat.

 Visit our Designing Quality Learning Spaces webpage for more about heating and ventilation.

-Although central heating is generally more efficient than local space heating, you should still make sure that your central heating runs efficiently.
+Central heating is generally more efficient than local space heating, however it still requires checks to make sure it is operating as it should.

 To make your central heating run efficiently:

 - make sure all thermostats work properly and teachers know how to use them